Nelson W. Aldrich: National finance

 Aldrich also served as chairman of the Senate Republican Conference.
 During his Senate tenure he chaired the committees on Finance, Transportation Routes to the Seaboard, Rules, and the Select Committee on Corporations Organized in the District of Columbia.

 Federal Reserve Act

 Following the Panic of 1907, Aldrich took control as chairman of the Congressionally established National Monetary Commission.
 A proponent of Progressive Era themes of Efficiency and scientific expertise, he led a team of experts to study the European national banks.
 After his trip, he came to believe that Britain, Germany and France had much superior central banking systems.
-He worked with several key bankers and economists, including Paul Warburg, Abram Andrew, Frank A. Vanderlip, and Henry Davison, to design a plan for an American central bank in 1911.
-This work included a trip to Jekyll Island in 1910 to finalize the details of the federal reserve banking plan.
+In November 1910, leading members of the American financial sector, including Paul Warburg, Abram Andrew, Frank A. Vanderlip, and Henry Davison, and members of J.P.
+Morgan, met on the island in secret to draft legislation for a central bank which would later influence the Federal Reserve Act.
+Due to the unpopularity of a central bank among Americans, Aldrich recommended the members conceal their identities, advising the bankers to dress as duck hunters and to address each other only by first name.

 In 1913 Woodrow Wilson signed into law the Federal Reserve Act patterned after Aldrich's vision, creating the modern Federal Reserve System.
+The Jekyll Island meeting was not disclosed until 1930, when Senator Carter Glass's claim of credit for the Federal Reserve's structure prompted rebuttals from Warburg and other banking experts.